Madeline-Carr/Restaurant/README.md

 ## What is this?

 This website is a test of my design and web development skills.
 The goal is to understand my work flow better and to see what problems might arise when I am working based on a specific design.
+I used my own starter kit for the first time and made modifications to it based on what I learned.
+I also worked on my responsive design skills.

 ## Tools & Technology